Decentralized storage of data sovereignty

 6. User Control and Data Autonomy

-The level of user control is an important evaluation criterion.
-Systems that provide complete user control enable individuals or organizations to manage data access, decide who can use their data, and control how data is shared.
-This is a hallmark of data self-sovereignty.
-Platforms that allow users to manage their data independently of third parties are more appealing to users prioritizing decentralized control.
+The level of user control is a significant evaluation criterion.
+Systems that provide complete user control enable individuals or organizations to manage data access, decide who can use their data, and control how it is shared.
+This is a hallmark of data autonomy.
+Platforms that allow users to manage their data independently of third parties are more attractive to users prioritizing decentralized control.

 7. Version Control Support